riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/plots.rst.txt

 text.latex.preamble : \usepackage{underscore} \usepackage[T1]{fontenc}

-is used to avoid issues with underscore characters.s
+is used to avoid issues with underscore characters.

+.. include:: external_links.rst